 Since we can remember, we have always been passionate about technology and that is why we decided to offer tech support services as part of our vast portfolio.
 By working with the cinema industry and advertising production companies we can get closer to new technology trends and expand our stage design knowledge.

 We also emerged ourselves in VR content creation.
 The idea of creating imaginary worlds and transporting people there always seemed very appealing.
 Sunmachine (2016), an immersive virtual reality video, was our first VR project.
 Paradoxa (2019), VR version of our mapping about time travelling, is the latest one.

 Another great example of our digital interactive installations is the one we created for Lush in Tokyo 2019.
 In this spa floor, we distributed the LED bars on the ceiling and walls offering visitors a personalized and unique immersive experience.
 The idea was to create a colourful journey that enhances our feelings.

-Onionlab team is a small one, our aim is to inspire and help each other with hard work, creativity and humour.
+Onionlab team is a small one, our aim is to inspire and help one another with hard work, creativity and humour.
 Among us are the most creative minds and stereotypical nerds that spend most of their time in front of the computer screens dreaming and fantasizing about particles and 3D.
 Fortunately we also have a sense of humour!
 Performing pranks and making fun of each other is one of our favourite pastimes.
-For example, we installed fake cameras facing one of our colleagues to make him think he was being constantly watched, bought a remote control fake mouse to scare the office staff, projected our coworker’s butt on the facade of a building, etc. Despite all this mischief we do love each other.
+For example, we installed fake cameras facing one of our colleagues to make him think he was being watched constantly, bought a remote control fake mouse to scare the office staff, projected our co-worker’s butt on the facade of a building, etc. Despite all this mischief we do love each other.